dennisseidel/dennisseidel.github.io/docs/platform/adr/0002-use-hosted-services-over-containers-but-document-tested-abstractions-and-migration-strategies.md

 * Good, because it integrates with the other Google ecosystem (AI, Serverless Kubernetes)
 * Good, because it is the tech stack of bio tech companies like Synthego and Syapse
 * Good, because I can use plain Docker and have a faster local development time
-* Bad, because it is more expensive for private projects
+* Bad, because it is more expensive for private p